wildlifesense/WSTL18/README.md

-# WSTL18 firmware
+# WSTL18 Firmware and Eagle files
-Firmware for the WSTL18 temperature logger.
+Firmware and Eagle files for the WSTL18 temperature logger.

 The WSTL18 is a temperature logger developed at Wildlife Sense for sea turtle nest incubation research.
 It is powered by a CR2032